xbax486/capital-balance-projection/README.md

 ## Screenshots of each stage

+#### (Please try to use Ctrl+F5 to refresh the github page if you cannot see the screenshots.
+Sometimes it happens and a few refresh trials should get the work done)

 ### Stage 1: Loading preconditions and default inputs

 ![alt text](https://drive.google.com/uc?export=view&id=1Hn0kGFaeFHpb3DqVs5PI_8x9TRX3o3iC "Loading preconditions and default inputs")